pr1ntf/iohyve/README.md

 Fetch FreeBSD install ISO for later:

     iohyve fetch ftp://ftp.freebsd.org/.../10.1/FreeBSD-10.1-RELEASE-amd64-bootonly.iso

+Rename the ISO if you would like:

+    iohyve rename FreeBSD-10.1-RELEASE-amd64-bootonly.iso freebsd10.iso

 Create a new FreeBSD guest named bsdguest on console nmdm0 with an 8Gigabyte virtual HDD: